Should I install anti-virus software on Linux?¶

 If you are coming from Windows, this might be hard to believe.
 On Windows, viruses, trojans, and malware are a constant threat.
 However, Linux is built differently.
 The architecture of the system makes it extremely difficult for a virus to spread or do damage.

-Why is Linux different?
+Why is Linux different?¶

-1. The permissions model (you are not “root”)
+1. The permissions model¶

 In many versions of Windows, programs often run with “Administrator” privileges, meaning they can change deep system files.
 If a virus runs, it can take over the whole computer.